NordicAgents/IndustriConnect-MCPs/PROFIBUS-Project/README.md

 # PROFIBUS MCP Project

 MCP-based tooling for Siemens PROFIBUS DP/PA networks.
-This repository mirrors the MODBUS/S7/EtherCAT stacks with Python and TypeScript runtimes plus a mock slave so AI agents can scan the bus, exchange cyclic data, and inspect diagnostics safely.
+This repository mirrors the MODBUS/S7/EtherCAT stacks with a Python MCP runtime plus a mock slave so AI agents can scan the bus, exchange cyclic data, and inspect diagnostics safely.

 ## Layout